 From Bridge’s perspective, the regulations set forth in the 21st Century Cures Act that make rule changes to the CMS and ONC legislation falls into a “gray area”.
 It is Bridge’s interpretation that a ONC-certified EHR / EHR modular solution is required to provide FHIR-ready API access to the healthcare organization.
 The healthcare organization should make it easy for patients to access their patient information via a portal and their own or recommended smartphone app.
 This would typically be an app provided by the certified EHR vendor or one provided by the healthcare organization using the EHR vendor-provided API.
 There is a clear responsibility that is put on the EHR/Portal vendor and/or mobile app developer to follow the guidelines set forth in the final rule, as well as other regulations set by the FDC and HIPAA for example.
 In any case, API and smartphone access supporting the USCDI data set should be provided to patients by the healthcare organization in collaboration with health IT vendors.

 It is Bridge’s advice to their clients that the “conversation” around which apps can be used by patients to access their health information should be controlled as much as possible by the healthcare organization.
-Providing a portal with limited functionality and especially one that is not mobile-responsive will drive a high number of requests for an app and/or API access.
+Providing patient access software such as a portal with limited functionality and especially one that is not mobile-responsive will drive a high number of requests for an app and/or API access.
 If no healthcare organization-sponsored smartphone app or list of compatible 3rd party smartphone apps is provided to the patient, and only the API access offered, the healthcare organization runs a significant risk of needing to respond to the many and diverse demands of patients to use the app of their personal preference.
 The goal is simply to control the conversation and give patients what they will likely want in a portal and smartphone app offering.

 Bridge Patient Portal is an ONC Certified 2015 Edition EHR Modular solution.
 View Bridge’s CHPL here.